Click below to listen to Episode 95 – 10 Principles of Biblical Generosity

 We invite you to listen to all of our past episodes covering many financial topics from a Christian Perspective.
 To make sure you don’t miss any of Bob’s upcoming episodes you can subscribe to Christian Financial Perspectives on iTunes, Google Play Music, Spotify, or Stitcher.
 To learn more about integrating your faith with your finances, visit ciswealth.com or call 830-609-6986.

-Investment advisory services offered through Christian Investment Advisors Inc dba Christian Financial Advisors, also known as CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors Inc dba Christian Financial Advisors, also known as Christian Financial Advisors, a registered investment advisor.
 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the host, Bob Barber and his guests.
 Bob does not provide tax advice and encourages you to seek guidance from a tax professional.
 While Christian Investment Advisors believes the information to be accurate and reliable, we do not claim or have responsibility for its completeness, accuracy, or reliability.